hueitan/javascript-sdk-design/README.md

 Once every SDK version released, make sure that it can be fitted into older and newer SDK version in the future.
 Therefore, remember to write your **Documentation** for your SDK, comment for your code, unit test and user scenario test.

+## Scope

+*Based on the book [Third-Party JavaScript](http://thirdpartyjs.com)*

+In which case you should design a JavaScript SDK for your application?

+1. Embedded widgets - Small interactive applications embedded on the publisher's web page (Disqus, Google Maps, Facebook Widget)
+2. Analytics and metrics - For gathering intelligence about visitors and how they interact with the publisher's website (GA, Flurry, Mixpanel)
+3. Web service API wrappers - For developing client-side applications that communicate with external web services.
+(Facebook Graph API)

+In what case we should use SDK in JavaScript environment?
+[Suggest one](https://github.com/huei90/JavaScript-sdk-design/edit/master/README.md).

 ## Include the SDK